 Italy Country Report

-The newly inaugurated Lega-M5S government is ostensibly split on infrastructure.
+The Lega-M5S government coalition is ostensibly split on infrastructure.
 Where M5S favours an environmental approach, Lega is an advocate of big industrial projects.
-M5S has criticised the planned construction of the Turin-Lyon high-speed railway (Treno Alta Velocità: TAV) and the Trans-Adriatic Pipeline (TAP), which forms part of the Southern Gas Corridor, an EU initiative to diversify Europe's energy supply through the import of natural gas from the Caspian region.
+M5S has criticised the planned construction of the Turin-Lyon high-speed railway (Treno Alta Velocità: TAV) and the Trans-Adriatic Pipeline (TAP), which forms part of the Southern Gas Corridor, an EU initiative to diversify Europe’s energy supply through the import of natural gas from the Caspian region.
 Lega, meanwhile, has traditionally supported these projects.
 This split increases the risk of delaying these and similar infrastructural projects.

-The Italian government’s participation in the US-led coalition against the Islamic State, Rome’s symbolic significance in Islamist discourse, and Italy’s geographic proximity to a destabilised Libya has increased the risk of terrorist attacks by jihadists on Italian soil.
+The Italian government’s participation in the US-led coalition against Islamic State, Rome’s symbolic significance in Islamist discourse, and Italy’s geographic proximity to a destabilised Libya has increased the risk of terrorist attacks by jihadists on Italian soil.
 Italian authorities have responded by increasing security measures and monitoring capabilities.
 Large-scale immigration from war-torn and poverty-stricken countries has fuelled anti-immigrant sentiments and increased the risk of far-right attacks, as evidenced by the Macerata shooting on 3 February that resulted in six Africans being wounded by a far-right sympathiser.

-The main war risk to Italy stems from the violence in Libya, where the emergence of Islamic State-affiliated groups has prompted Italy to militarise the Mediterranean and deploy Italian ground troops in the western city of Misrata.
+The main war risk to Italy stems from the violence in Libya, where the emergence of Islamic State-affiliated groups has prompted Italy to militarise the Mediterranean and deploy Italian ground troops in the Libyan city of Misrata.
 Further deterioration of the security situation in Libya would increase the risk of a more extensive intervention involving maritime operations and offensive air support in Sirte.

 Vaccinations required to enter the country